ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt3-hosting.md

 ### 4. Add forked repo of theme **(Optional)**

 This is an optional step.
 Perform these steps only if want to modify or tweak with the theme (Flex in this case) to give your website a slightly different look.
-You may modify colours, styles or even perform changes in the design (if you some knowledge on web development - html and css).
+You may modify colors, styles or even perform changes in the design (if you some knowledge on web development - HTML and CSS).

-Since you have cloned the repository of theme directly, modifying it directly is not a good idea since you will have issues updating the theme to a newer version.
+Since you have cloned the repository of the theme directly, modifying it directly is not a good idea since you will have issues updating the theme to a newer version.

 Hence, you will create your own version of the theme repository instead i.e. forking the repository.
-I will demonstrate using the Flex theme but you may follow the exact same steps for other themes as well.
+I will demonstrate using the Flex theme but you may follow the same steps for other themes as well.
 Follow these steps (also shown in the gif below):

-- First let's delete the previous cloned repository of the Flex theme.
+- First, let's delete the previously cloned repository of the Flex theme.

 ```console
 (.venv) $ rm -rf themes/Flex